Siskiyou County Small Claims Court, California

 Siskiyou County Small Claims Court

-Siskiyou County Small Claims Court cases are heard in 1 courthouse across Siskiyou County.
-The website for Siskiyou County Superior court is: www.siskiyou.courts.ca.gov.
-Here are the following locations where Small Claims Court cases are heard in Siskiyou County:
+In Siskiyou County, small claims court cases are heard in 1 courthouse across the County.
+The website address for Siskiyou County Superior Court is: www.siskiyou.courts.ca.gov.
+Here are the following locations where small claims cases are heard:

 Civil Division